 The court has the authority to oversee the progression of the case.
-In matters in the Individual Calendaring Program or on the Complex Litigation Docket, the court will require the parties to propose a scheduling order at the commencement of the case.
-The scheduling order, which when approved is entered as an order by the court, sets forth the timeframe for the case and includes, for example, the deadlines for completing written discovery, depositions and disclosures of expert witnesses.
+Within the Individual Calendaring Program, cases are divided into two categories based upon the degree of judicial intervention that is deemed necessary.
+For certain cases requiring less intensive judicial oversight (such as motor vehicle or defective premises matters), the court will enter a scheduling order, including a firm trial date, within 30 days of the return date.
+For the remaining individual calendaring cases, and for cases on the CLD, the court will schedule a status conference within 120 days after the return date, at which the court will assign a firm trial date, have a preliminary discussion about alternative dispute options and establish a scheduling order.
+The scheduling order, entered as an order by the court once approved, sets forth the timeframe for the case and includes, for example, the deadlines for completing written discovery, depositions and disclosures of expert witnesses.
 In such cases, the court will also require the parties to appear periodically for case management conferences.

-Cases that are not assigned to a particular judge under the Individual Calendaring Program or the Complex Litigation Docket proceed under the traditional system, in which the court will not take an active role until the matter is ready for trial.
+Cases that are not assigned to a particular judge under the Individual Calendaring Program or the CLD proceed under the traditional system, in which the court will not take an active role until the matter is ready for trial.
 Often, the court's managerial role is limited to a trial management conference.
 At the trial management conference, counsel for all parties provide to the court a trial management report containing information regarding the dispute, stipulated facts, and evidence and testimony that may be proffered.
 The court may also try to mediate the dispute between the parties in an effort to settle the matter before trial.